Drunk driver who admitted killing three teenagers facing jail

-The court heard semi-professional footballer Harry Rice, 17, apprentice electrician George Wilkinson, 16, and labourer Josh McGuinness, also 16, were in a group of friends walking to a party at Goals five-a-side football club at around 8.40pm on January 26.
+The court heard semi-professional footballer Harry Rice, 17, apprentice electrician George Wilkinson, 16, and labourer Josh McGuinness, 16, were in a group of eight friends walking to a party at Goals five-a-side football club at around 8.40pm on January 26.

 Meanwhile, a girl held George's hand as he lay half in the road and half on the pavement with terrible head and neck injuries.

 He had died instantly, along with Josh, who was struck with such force that he was sent over a fence and into a cemetery.